smallstep/certificates/docs/GETTING_STARTED.md

           to:  2019-03-27T19:02:58Z
 ```

+Now it's easy for anybody in the G-Suite organization to self-serve fetching valid certificates.

 ## Notes on Securing the Step CA and your PKI.

 In this section we recommend a few best practices when it comes to